Supermodular Extension of Vizing's Edge-Coloring Theorem: Introduction

-\end{thm} For a vertex $v\in V$, $\delta(v)$ denotes the set of edges incident to $v$, and $\mathrm{deg}(v)$ denotes the degree of $v$.
-For $k\in \mathbf{Z}_{>0}$, let $[k]:=\{1,2,\ldots, k\}$.
-Gupta \cite{gupta1974,gupta1978} generalized each of K\H{o}nig's theorem and Vizing's theorem to a framework including the packing problem of \textit{edge covers} (a set of edges such that every vertex is incident to at least one edge of the set). \begin{thm}[Gupta \cite{gupta1978}] Let $G=(V,E)$ be a bipartite multigraph.
-For $k\in \mathbf{Z}_{>0}$, there exists an assignment of colors $\pi:E\rightarrow [k]$ such that
+For a vertex $v\in V$, let $\delta(v)$ and $\mathrm{deg}(v)$ denote the set of edges incident to $v$ and its cardinality, respectively.
+For a positive integer $k$, we denote $[k]=\{1,2,\ldots, k\}$.
+For a color assignment $\pi:U\rightarrow [k]$ of a finite set $U$, we use the notation $\pi(X)=\{\pi(u)\mid u\in X\}$ for a subset $X\subseteq U$.
+Gupta \cite{gupta1974,gupta1978} generalized each of K\H{o}nig's theorem and Vizing's theorem to a framework including the packing problem of \textit{edge covers} (a set of edges such that every vertex is incident to at least one edge of the set).
+The following theorem is an extension of K\H{o}nig's theorem by Gupta \cite{gupta1978}: